 <dependency> <groupId>info.magnolia.synchronization</groupId> <artifactId>magnolia-synchronization-app</artifactId> <version>1.8.2</version> </dependency>

 Pre-built jars are also available for download.
 See Installing a module for help.

 Public instance failure

 Imagine that you have two public Magnolia instances.
-Due to hardware failure one of them is out of operation.
-As you try to publish content during the outage, Transactional Activation tells you that the content cannot be activated because one of the public instances is down.
+Due to hardware failure, one of them is out of operation.
+As you try to publish content during the outage, transactional publishing tells you that the content cannot be published because one of the public instances is down.

 A few days later hardware on the failed public instance has been replaced and the server is up again.
-You re-enable the subscriber so that all new content is activated to both public instances.
-But you still have a problem what to do with all the content that was published while the instance was down.
+You re-enable the receiver so that all new content is published to both public instances.
+But you still have a problem with what to do with all the content that was published while the instance was down.
 Your options are: